wercker-labs/wercker-blog/source/posts/2013-06-28-Deploying-to-pypi.md

 ## The wercker command line interface

 As always, signing up for wercker is [free and easy](https://app.wercker.com/users/new/).
+This post is also available in short-form on our [dev center](http://devcenter.wercker.com/articles/deployment/pypi.html).

 The [package](https://pypi.python.org/pypi/wercker/0.7.1) that we will be deploying to PyPI is the [wercker command line interface](http://devcenter.wercker.com/articles/cli/).